MEET CLAIRE, COMMUNITY MIDWIFE

 The short version.

-- I believe that midwifery care should be available to all low-risk pregnant women who want this model of care
+- I believe that midwifery care should be available to all low-risk pregnant people who want this model of care

-- I value community-based midwifery and women’s health care
+- I value community-based midwifery and health care

 - I strive towards practicing ‘green midwifery’

 - I believe in honoring diversity and providing thoughtful, quality healthcare

 - I value collaboration and consultation with other healthcare providers when necessary

 - I believe that a healthy midwife-client relationship is based on mutual trust & respect

 - I feel that just healthcare & social justice are directly related